What is a Stack?

 Stack data structure can be implemented in two ways.
 They are as follows...

 - Using Linked List

-When stack is implemented using array, that stack can organize only limited number of elements.
-When stack is implemented using linked list, that stack can organize unlimited number of elements.
+When a stack is implemented using an array, that stack can organize an only limited number of elements.
+When a stack is implemented using a linked list, that stack can organize an unlimited number of elements.